tif03/Plant-Growth-and-Water-Usage-Data-Analysis/README.md

 3) Create a model using the simulated data

-4) Use model on real data and make predictions using the data output
+4) Use model on real data